FAQ

 Offering highly educated women (or skilled sustainability professionals, for that matter) more unpaid speaking opportunities at corporate events is in no way going to make the world a better place.

-Can I partner with The E-Waste Column to do research or create educational content?
+Can I partner with The E-Waste Column

 If you are interested in partnering with us for research or educational purposes, please contact us via our contact form or by e-mail.